mirofrankovic/m-profile-project-01/README.md

 * I came across **Bootstrap** when I was searching for inspiration for the Emperors' [Gallery Cards](https://getbootstrap.com/docs/5.0/components/card/).

-* During development I found solutions to my coding queries in [Stack Overflow](https://stackoverflow.com/) when I had difficulties maintaining equal height in the **Bootstrap Cards** and when I wanted my [Horizontal Timeline](https://stackoverflow.com/questions/42491338/positioning-of-elements-in-a-horizontal-timeline).
+* During development I found solutions to my coding queries in [Stack Overflow](https://stackoverflow.com/) when I had difficulties maintaining equal height in the **Bootstrap Cards** and when I wanted my [Horizontal Timeline](https://stackoverflow.com/questions/42491338/positioning-of-elements-in-a-horizontal-timeline) I found solutions in [CodePen](https://codepen.io/).

 To conclude, I would like to thank my mentor Guido Cecilio Garcia Bernal for his support and advice.